What We Do

 This crisis has brought forth reports of food contamination by infected individuals, deliberate exposure of law enforcement and healthcare personnel, and attacks against religious and educational institutions.

 Due to the sensitivity of content, the following services are restricted to select institutions.
-Please contact [email protected] for more information.
+Please contact us by clicking hereand filling out the form.

 A special service enabling government agencies and ICT companies to easily and rapidly locate designated terrorist and violent extremist material on platforms.
 SourceFeed contains the largest commercially available international data set of confirmed terrorist and violent extremist online multimedia content, spanning statements, video/audio, and online chatter from extremist entities around the globe.